NEW: Early admission

 Completion of pre-professional year (60% weighting)

-Pre-professional courses need to be completed by April 30 if you wish to start year 2 of nursing in September.
+Pre-professional courses must be completed by April 30 if you wish to start year 2 of nursing in September.

 Required minimum average

 A minimum average of 60% in the pre-professional classes is required to be eligible for consideration for admission.
-However, the actual admission average may be higher depending on the number of competitive applicants who apply each year.
+However, because admission is based on a competitive ranking, the competitive admission average may be higher depending on the averages of applicants being considered.

 Students may be considered for admission into the College of Nursing with a deficiency in ONE of the following pre-professional year courses: